 - Props: Avan Flow 5×4.3×3 3-blade 5 inch props are used.
 These provide incredible control and efficiency, with a linear response through the whole throttle range.

 - Camera: Foxeer Arrow Micro V2 600TVL CCD camera, giving you a clear image with good dynamic range.
+This is a premium camera, so it’s nice to see Emax include it rather than a cheap generic camera to save a bit of cost.

 - Receiver: Frsky XM+ 16ch Sbus Micro.
 One of the most popular receivers right now because of its full range but tiny size.
+Compatible with the incredibly popular FrSky Transmitters, there are a large range of options available depending on your budget and preferences.

 Emax Hawk 5 Review – Cons